Before officially becoming a licensed real estate professional, you must complete mandatory training and pass your state real estate exam.

 9. Visualize Concepts

-Research shows that visual learning helps store information longer, aid better comprehension, and even drive motivation!
-Therefore, it helps to create mind maps or diagrams to visualize how the concepts you’re learning relate to one another.
-This is especially beneficial when learning concepts that build upon the understanding of one another.
+Research shows that visual learning helps you store information longer, aids with comprehension, and even provides motivation!
+Therefore, it helps to create mind maps, diagrams, charts, or drawings to visualize how the concepts you’re learning relate to one another.

 10. Make It Fun!